PhantomAppDevelopment/farms-app/README.md

-# Farms App 1.0.
+# Farms App 1.0.0

 Farms App is a mobile application developed with Starling Framework and FeathersUI.
-It showcases how to use Geolocation services and APIs.
+It showcases how to use Geolocation services and APIs to bring a complete and feature rich user experience.

 It uses the following APIs and technologies: